 Low progesterone levels can increase the risk of problems with fertility, irregular periods, and miscarriage.
 So, what should you do if you want to learn how to increase progesterone?

-Strategies to increase your progesterone to get pregnant include eating progesterone-friendly foods, maintaining a healthy weight, avoiding too much exercise, and reducing stress.
-If your progesterone levels are low enough to require medical attention, your doctor can also prescribe progesterone supplementation.
+Strategies to increase your progesterone to get pregnant include eating progesterone-friendly foods, maintaining a healthy weight, appropriate exercise, and reducing stress.
+If your progesterone levels are low enough to require medical attention, your doctor may also prescribe progesterone supplementation.

 About the author